Discover what’s new before everyone else:

 The Verse: Lisbon’s refined aparthotel

 On Lisbon’s Rua de São Bento, where antique shops and design studios jostle for space, The Verse has redefined the art of the aparthotel.
 Set in a restored building by architect João Luís Carrilho da Graça, with interiors by Studio Astolfi, the 15 apartments mix warm oak, limestone and microcement with sculptural furniture and custom lighting.
-From compact studios to two-bedroom suites with terraces, each space feels as considered as a private residence.
-Downstairs, a lobby-meets-cocktail bar draws locals in for a drink, while a discreet concierge service arranges private dinners, market visits and museum tours.
+In addition, the accommodation ranges from compact studios to two-bedroom suites with terraces, each space as considered as a private residence.
+Downstairs, a lobby-meets-cocktail bar draws locals in for a drink.
+Moreover, a discreet concierge service arranges private dinners, market visits and museum tours.

 The Verse